jupyter-lsp/jupyterlab-lsp/README.md

 ```

 If your user does not have sufficient permissions to traverse the entire path, you will not be able to open the file.

+### Under the hood

+This would not be possible if not the fantastic work of https://github.com/wylieconlon/lsp-editor-adapter.

 ## Prerequisites